Staffing shortages cause CVS, Walgreens to temporarily close some stores

 According to CNN, the companies announced it won't affect every store, but some will close on weekends due to a labor shortage.

-For Walgreens they say they’re only temporarily closing a limited number of stores on the weekend but many have adjusted hours of operations.
+Walgreens is only temporarily closing a limited number of stores on the weekend, but many have adjusted hours of operations.

-This could play a role on people waiting on the pharmacy for prescriptions, but Walgreens announced they made the changes to stores with the lowest prescription demand.
+This could play a role on people waiting on the pharmacy for prescriptions, but Walgreens announced it made the changes to stores with the lowest prescription demand.

 If your store is temporarily closed, Walgreens will redirect you to their nearest store.